-See "Controlling the Flow of Objects with the Filter" in NetlQ Identity Manager Policies in Designer for information on defining filters.
+See "Controlling the Flow of Objects with the Filter" in NetlQ Identity Manager - Using Designer to Create Policies for information on defining filters.

-3.3 How Policies Function
+How Policies Function

 At a high level, a policy is a set of rules that enables you to customize the way Identity Manager sends and receives updates.
 The driver sends changes from the connected system to the Identity Vault, where policies are used to manipulate the data to achieve the desired results.